 Emily is responsible for the successful delivery of RSN’s direct educational work with young refugees in the UK and supports each Head of Programme to deliver outstanding work.
 She also leads on the development and delivery of RSN’s fundraising and communications strategies.

-Emily is an expert in the field of access to university for refugee and asylum-seeking youth, and combines direct support to young people with running training to frontline staff and decision-makers within HE institutions.
-Since joining the RSN team in 2012, Emily has co-authored a range of education-focussed toolkits for young people alongside research reports such as After Return, which explored the outcomes of former asylum-seeking children after forced removal to Afghanistan, and a global study into higher education for refugee youth in low resource environments.
+In her previous role as Head of Higher Education, Emily built up significant expertise in the field of access to university for refugee and asylum-seeking youth and regularly runs training for frontline staff and decision-makers within HE institutions.
+Since joining the RSN team in 2012, Emily has also co-authored a range of education-focussed toolkits for young people alongside research reports such as After Return, which explored the outcomes of former asylum-seeking children after forced removal to Afghanistan, and a global study into higher education for refugee youth in low resource environments.
 Emily has written and spoken widely about issues affecting refugee and asylum-seeking youth at international conferences and in the national press.

 Emily has over 15 years experience in voluntary sector agencies in the UK and overseas, including as a refugee youth support worker at Oxford-based Asylum Welcome and a range of fundraising and programme management roles.
 She is a qualified TEFL teacher, completed her undergraduate degree at Lady Margaret Hall, University of Oxford, and has an MSc in Migration and Development from SOAS, University of London.